-Once autumn arrives, the first water infiltrations on the panoramic sunroofs occur.
+Once autumn arrives, the first water infiltrations on panoramic sunroofs occur.

-We’re going to look at the various causes of these problems, which threaten to turn your car into a veritable swimming pool, which in turn is bound to give your car a nasty damp smell.
+Let’s take a look at the various causes of these problems, which threaten to turn your car into a veritable swimming pool, giving it a nasty, damp smell.

-We’ll also look at solutions for isolating and solving the problem.
+We’ll also look at solutions to isolate and solve the problem.

 Are your front and/or rear pillars damp or even soaked? your carpet is soaked? is your trunk flooded?